 Use the Calculator Going Forward

 Don't accept stories.
 Don't accept three-year track records.
 Don't accept "our team is special" or "this time is different."
-Demand statistical proof that clears the t-stat threshold of two.
+Demand statistical evidence that clears the t-stat threshold of two.
 If they can't provide it — and they almost never can — you have your answer.

 The Power Is In Your Hands